Is Medical Insurance Costly for My Elderly Parents?

 Not always.
-Because a person’s vulnerability to illnesses and accidents increases as they age, the premium will also increase with age to enable sufficient coverage.
+Becaus of a person’s vulnerability to illnesses and accidents increases as they age, the medical insurance premium will also increase with age to enable sufficient coverage.
 So, the premium you pay in the first year of registration will not be the same amount you pay in, say, 10 or 20 years down the line.

 However, there are policies such as Zurich SeniorGold where premiums do not increase with age once you have selected a plan.